Stefanomarton/DotFiles/README.md

          $ git clone https://github.com/Stefanomarton/DotFiles

-2. Enter the directory and create the symlink with stow
+2. Enter the directory and create the symlinks with stow

         $ cd DotFiles
         $ stow .